jnhthomp/alpha-blog2/README.md

 (Sorted by shorter to longer tasks)

 * Comment controller tests to add organization by method
+  * try using order of rails routes as order inside controller and tests

+* make sure tests are using assert_difference for create and destroy tests

+* update require_same_user in controllers to create a new method called require_same_user_or_admin and potentially require_admin
+  * this will make it so there are 4 levels of permissions that each page/action can have
+    * unregistered users
+    * registered users
+    * registered users or admins
+    * admins only

+* move new logged_in? checks in controllers to before_actions

 * edit 404 files for custom 404 pages? (public folder)